o2dependent/eolsen.dev/src/content/blogs/send-emails-with-golang.md

 ## Code

-Finally we can move onto making and testing our Golang program.
+Finally we can move onto making and testing our GoLang program.
 I will be using `os.Getenv()` to get our email and password, but you can just put these in plain variables to make sure you configured your account properly.

 ```go
 package main